TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/exceptions.rst

    Issue a warning message.
-The *category* argument is a warning category (see below) or *NULL*; the *message* argument is a UTF-8 encoded string.  *stack_level* is a positive number giving a number of stack frames; the warning will be issued from the  currently executing line of code in that stack frame.
+The *category* argument is a warning category (see below) or *NULL*; the *message* argument is a UTF-8 encoded string.  *stack_level* is a positive number giving a number of stack frames; the warning will be issued kutoka the  currently executing line of code in that stack frame.
 A *stack_level* of 1 is the function calling :c:func:`PyErr_WarnEx`, 2 is  the function above that, and so forth.

    Warning categories must be subclasses of :c:data:`PyExc_Warning`;
-   :c:data:`PyExc_Warning` is a subclass of :c:data:`PyExc_Exception`;
+   :c:data:`PyExc_Warning` is a subkundi of :c:data:`PyExc_Exception`;
    the default warning category is :c:data:`PyExc_RuntimeWarning`.
 The standard Python warning categories are available as global variables whose names are enumerated at :ref:`standardwarningcategories`.